nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p181 -->
 Be patient and trust God’s timing.
-Discovering your role may take time and involve trial and error (<span class="x-scripture" data-type="ref" data-book="Philippians" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Philippians 1:6</span>).
+Discovering your role may take time and involve trial and error (<span class="x-scripture" data-type="ref" data-book="PHP" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Philippians 1:6</span>).
 Trust that God will guide you as you remain faithful and open to His leading.
 During this time, commit to growth and training by attending workshops, Bible studies, and other resources that equip you for service.
 Do this with the church, engage with the body of Christ to discover your gifting.

 <!-- p182 -->